 Swalley Water Rights

-Despite being one of Oregon’s smaller irrigation districts, Swalley has returned the largest amount of water to the Deschutes River (through its conservation projects) than any other irrigation district to date.
+Despite being one of Oregon’s smaller irrigation districts, Swalley has been a leader in water conservation.
 In 2009, the District completed the piping of 5.1 miles of its Main Canal along with several miles of other smaller laterals such as the Kotzman, Frakes, NC-1, and the Deschutes, permanently protecting 39 cfs instream.
 In 2020 the District piped ~3 miles of It's Rogers Lateral.
 Altogether, the District has returned around 44 cfs of water to the Deschutes River over the years.
 This extrodinary conservation track-record has benefitted ~45 miles of Deschutes River Basin ecosystems/habitat, tourism/recreation, aquifers, and has provided many other benefits to irrigated agriculture.
 Since 1995, the District’s annual diversions from the Deschutes River have effectively been reduced by nearly one-third, leaving more water in the river for salmon, steelhead, other fish and wildlife, whilst also improving water supply reliability and public safety benefits.
 District System Improvement Plans call for piping the entire Swalley conveyance system to improve efficiencies to customers and save even more water in the future.